Questions About Business Mileage Deductions

 If you are driving as an employee, you can only claim expenses that have not been reimbursed to you by your employer.
 You can claim unreimbursed business driving expenses on your personal tax return in Schedule A - itemized deductions.
 You can't claim expenses for which you received reimbursement, but you can claim expenses you paid for.
 Once again, good records will keep you out of trouble if you are audited.

-Disclaimer: The information on this post and on this GuideSite are for general information purposes only; it is not intended to be tax or legal advice.
+Disclaimer: The information provided here is for general information purposes only; it is not intended to be tax or legal advice.
 Each situation is specific; consult your CPA or attorney to discuss your specific business questions.